ibarwick/fbsql/README.txt

  - command terminator is limited to a semicolon; it is currently not possible to create functions/procedures with fbsql.
  - no BLOB/ARRAY support
- - no support for encodings other than UTF-8, and no particular support for non-ASCII characters
+ - does not properly align column data containing non-ASCII characters
  - no configuration file support